killakalle/8anu_Exploration/Capstone_Report.md

 ### Free-Form Visualization
 `Udacity start`
 In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
 It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
 Questions to ask yourself when writing this section:

 - _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
 - _Is the visualization thoroughly analyzed and discussed?_
 - _If a plot is provided, are the axes, title, and datum clearly defined?_
 `Udacity end`

-### Reflection
+### OK - Reflection
-`Udacity start`
-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_
-`Udacity end`

 The entire process of finding a solution to the initially outlined problem started with extraction of data from the source data base.
-After an analysis of the data at hand to discover missing values, irregularities, etc. within the data, corresponding data preparation steps were decideded.
+After an analysis of the data at hand to discover missing values, irregularities, etc. within the data, corresponding data preparation steps were decided.

 The data preparation comprised dealing with missing data and consolidation (cleaning) of route names as there were many duplicates in the data.
 Cleaning up the route names took considerably longer than I had anticipated.
 It reminded me of the statement that 80% of time usually is spent on data cleaning, when data 'from the wild' is to used.

+Our initial idea of using K-Means to form clusters of similar users did not work out well.
+Using the Silhoutte Score we determined that the best number of clusters would be k=2.
+After running the clustering algorithm it became further clear that our data was not suitable for K-Means as more than 90% of users ended up in one of the two clusters.
+Hence, this was no basis for creating personalized recommendations.

+To the rescue came SVD, an algorithm that has proven its usability already on the Netflix movie recommender challenge.

+Using SVD we greatly improved over our benchmark, the random recommender model and thus solved our problem.
+We compared also what would happen if we considered implicit feedback as well and found that there was no real change in our recommendation output.

-### Improvement
+### OK - Improvement

-`Udacity start`
-In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
-As an example, consider ways your implementation can be made more general, and what would need to be modified.
-You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
-Questions to ask yourself when writing this section:
-- _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
-- _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
-- _If you used your final solution as the new benchmark, do you think an even better solution exists?_
-`Udacity end`
+A practical improvement to the current solution could be, that a user has the ability to restrict the recommended routes to different constraints, such as specific country, specific climbing area, specific crag.
+This should be rather easy to implement.

+Potentially better predictions might be produced if the algorithm would consider additional user details (height, weight, years climbing experience, ...) instead of being based on only user ratings.

 -----------